kentjs/koa-client/README.md

 #### Accessors/Methods

-Aside from those that have been removed, `koa-client` provides the same accessors that are on the server, although they implementation on the request/response may differ.
+Aside from those that have been removed, `koa-client` provides the same accessors that are on the server, although the implementation on the request/response may differ.

 ##### Request